The UIAA – International Climbing and Mountaineering Federation – has published its 2021 Annual Report. Anybody interested in receiving a printed...

 During the assessment process for the Award, festivals are reviewed and a shortlist is drawn up of those which meet UIAA criteria and support the development of climbing in a particular region.
 It is an opportunity for the UIAA to offer support in the development of climbing and offer advice to organisers in terms of safety, sustainability and sport.
 It is also an opportunity to showcase diverse climbing styles and the points of the UIAA Climbers Manifesto.

 Each year the Award focuses on a special region, or continent, where nominees can apply via the UIAA online registration system.
 Owing to the Covid-19 pandemic, the 2020 Award was postponed to 2021.
 However the application process is already open.

 In 2021, the Award will target solely festivals in Oceania and Southeast Asia.
 The registration deadline is TBC, but is expected to be the summer of 2021.

 As part of the application process, the following criteria applies:

-The host events are published on the UIAA website at least two months in advance.
+The host events are published and promoted on the UIAA website at least two months in advance.

 A former British climbing champion, international competitor and junior climbing team coach.
 Anne has been on expedition to many countries and is familiar with local climbing scenes.
 She is still a keen climber and runs an accommodation/outdoor activities business mainly in the French Pyrenees.